 Daniel Patrick Harrington Jr. was known as the actor who played "The Super" on the hit TV comedy "One Day at a Time."
 He passed away on January 6, 2016, at age 86.
 His role as the cocky superintendent Dwayne Schneider helped make him a star.
 The CBS comedy "One Day at a Time," aired from December 1975 to May 1984, starred Bonnie Franklin as a divorced mom raising two teenage girls (Mackenzie Phillips, Valerie Bertinelli) in an apartment in Indianapolis.

-Harrington joins an ever-growing list of celebrities who have suffered or are now suffering from Alzheimer's or other forms of dementia.
-Perhaps the most prominent celebrity with Alzheimer's is former President Ronald Reagan.
+Harrington joined an ever-growing list of celebrities who have suffered or are now suffering from Alzheimer's or other forms of dementia.
+Perhaps the most prominent celebrity who suffered from Alzheimer's is former President Ronald Reagan.

 Interesting enough, it was then-President Reagan who, in 1983, designated November as National Alzheimer's Awareness Month.
 Reagan was diagnosed with Alzheimer's in 1994.

 Celebrities Who Suffered from forms of Dementia

 Other celebrities who have suffered from this disease include:

 - Sean Connery

 - Legendary actor Charlton Heston